This story was originally published on June 8, 2022, and last updated on August 22, 2022.

 Help your battery last longer

 Samsung is making it easier for you to extend the battery life on your S22.
-All you have to do is head into Settings, scroll down to Battery and device care.
+All you have to do is head into the Settings menu and scroll down to Battery and device care.
 Tap on Battery and then scroll down to More battery settings.
 And then toggle on the Protect battery option.
 That is the last setting you can tweak on this page.

 Your phone can help extend its battery life by limiting the maximum charge to 85%.
 This prevents unnecessary stress on its lithium-ion battery, meaning you get more use out of it for longer.
 Also, don’t wait for it to drain to 0% because that will have a similar effect.
 Try to keep it within the 25% to 85% range.